|On This Page:|

 How to Volunteer.
 Consider volunteering to serve in the NIH peer review process.
 See Becoming a Peer Reviewer.

 Managing Conflicts of Interest.
-Each NIH reviewer must certify that s/he has declared all known conflicts of interest before the review meeting, and after the meeting, that s/he did not participate in the evaluation of an application with which s/he has a conflict of interest.
+Before the review meeting, each NIH reviewer must certify that s/he has declared all known conflicts of interest, and after the meeting, that s/he did not participate in the evaluation of an application or proposal with which s/he has a conflict of interest.
 See:

 Information for Applicants